-Waterfront redevelopment cannot proceed until the completion of a comprehensive clean-up.
-Residents have developed various proposals for the site.
-There is consensus on the need to set asidecreate some area as parkland.
+Waterfront redevelopment cannot proceed until the completion of a comprehensive clean-up of the contaminated sites.
+Residents have developed various proposals for the sites.
+There is consensus on the need to set aside some area as parkland.
 At a minimum, any development should provide public access along the Waterfront's edge.
+Any development will need to comply with the existing and modified Consent Decree that governs the site.